 We follow the new Relationships Sex Education (RSE) statutory framework has been published by the government.
-This will become statutory from September 2020.
-We are trialling it now.
 Details of the programme can be found in our curriculum documents.

 This is taught in accordance with and complies with the demands of the 1988 Education Act.
 Pupils are involved in regular Acts of Collective Worship known in our school as ‘Thinking Times’.
 Parents wishing to withdraw their child from Religious Education or the devotional part of Thinking Time may discuss this with the Headteacher.

 In the course of the year we welcome many visitors into school to talk to children about their particular interests.
 Recent visitors have included representatives from the Police, the Road Safety Officer, a local vet and multi-cultural dance/drama/music artists.
 We also run a weekly ‘Outdoor Adventurers’ session, which allows children to develop co-operative skills in the outdoors.
 All classes have the chance to go out of school, to places of interest such as museums, beaches, wild-life parks, theatres, shops, the library and churches.
 These visits are linked to work in the classroom.
 Funding for such activities comes from voluntary contributions from parents and is subsidised generously from HELPS funds (our Parent Teacher group).